Data-Driven Modeling of Noise Time Series with Convolutional Generative Adversarial Networks: Discussion and Conclusions

 The experimental evaluations presented here were necessarily limited in scope.
 Specifically, we did not attempt to evaluate all types of time series GANs or to propose a single GAN architecture that works optimally for all noise types.
 Moreover, we did not consider complex-valued noise, superpositions of multiple noise types, or time series with a deterministic component.
 Evaluating the ability of deep generative models to learn these categories of random processes is of high interest for future studies.

+Our performance evaluations demonstrated the value in estimating multiple types of GAN performance measures, including both general-purpose and data-specific metrics that are easier to interpret.
+In particular, our evaluations showed the utility of the general-purpose density and coverage metrics based on DTW distance for time series.
+The development and study of general-purpose generative model evaluation measures, particularly for time series, remains an important research topic.

 In conclusion, our findings demonstrate that general-purpose time series GANs based on commonly-used deep convolutional architectures are capable of accurately learning many types of classical noise models, including Gaussian and non-Gaussian distributions, as well as stationary and non-stationary random processes.
-These results give further evidence that GANs are a very promising class of generative models that can be applied to blindly learn a wide range of signal distributions.
+These results give further evidence that GANs are a very promising class of generative models for blindly learning a wide variety of time series distributions.
 Moreover, our battery of tests with classical random processes provides a useful benchmark to aid further development of deep generative models for time series.